bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 ## Now

-You can set vars in bottender.config as environment vars and secrets.
+You can set vars in `bottender.config.js` as environment vars and secrets.

 ### Secrets